kevalrajpalknight/autonomous-doc-multi-agent/README.md

 2.  **Backend**: A Python-based backend built with FastAPI serves as the main hub.
 It manages a Celery task queue with a Redis broker to handle long-running documentation jobs.
 This architecture allows for parallel processing of repository files, significantly reducing the time required to generate documentation.

 3.  **AI Core**: The heart of the project is an "AI Agent" built with LangGraph.
-The agent performs the following steps:
+The agents performs the following steps:

     - Clones the target GitHub repository.
     - Recursively analyzes the file structure.